lusmoura/lusmoura.github.io/_pages/about.md

 image: profile.JPG
 ---

-Hey, my name is Luísa Moura, I'm 22 and I was born and raised in Brazil 🇧🇷.
-I'm currently studying Computer Science at the University of São Paulo and working as a Solutions Engineering Intern at Facebook.
+Hey, my name is Luísa Moura, I'm 24 and I was born and raised in Brazil 🇧🇷.
+I'm currently a Software Engineer at Cohere.
+I hold a bachelor's degree in computer science from the University of São Paulo (USP) and I previously worked as a Solutions Engineer and Software Engineer at Meta (formerly Facebook).

 Other than that, I love adventure and all sorts of random things.
 I practice Kung Fu and play basketball and in my free time, I enjoy reading science fiction and novels, watching series of dubious quality, watching superhero movies, and listening to indie music.